Chalarangelo/30-seconds-of-code/snippets/image-overlay-hover.md

 Displays an image overlay effect on hover.

-- Use the `:before` and `:after` pseudo-elements for the top and bottom bars of the overlay respectively.
+- Use the `::before` and `::after` pseudo-elements for the top and bottom bars of the overlay respectively.
 Set their `opacity`, `transform` and `transition` to produce the desired effect.
 - Use the `<figcaption>` for the text of the overlay.
 Set `display: flex`, `flex-direction: column` and `justify-content: center` to center the text into the image.
 - Use the `:hover` pseudo-selector to update the `opacity` and `transform` of all the elements and display the overlay.